 NEO Mini-Course Series

-2021 AROHE Innovation Award winner for contributions toarohe logo
+2021 AROHE Innovation Award winner for contributions to

 university-community relations!

 Since 2019, NEO has partnered with Evanston Public Library (EPL) to offer quarterly non-credit, no-charge mini-courses to the greater Evanston community—as well as to NEO’s own membership.
 Each mini-course typically consists of two 90-minute sessions, held on a weekday evening in consecutive weeks and taught by a Northwestern emerita or emeritus.
-Courses are offered in-person in the Community Meeting Room at Evanston Public Library, 1703 Orrington Ave., Downtown Evanston and via Zoom.
+Most courses are offered hybrid – both in-person (Community Meeting Room at Evanston Public Library, 1703 Orrington Ave., Downtown Evanston) and via Zoom.
 Registration is required.
 A library card is not required.

 Photo by Al Telser